Donald W. Roberts: Postdoctoral career

-April 1965, hired as an Assistant Rank Insect Pathologist by the Boyce Thompson Plant Research Institute.
+In 1965, Roberts was hired as an Assistant Rank Insect Pathologist by the Boyce Thompson Plant Research Institute.

 Helicoverpa armigera was spreading and invading several countries around the world in 1976, when he was sponsored by the Rockefeller Foundation and the National Science Foundation (NSF) to test a nuclear polyhedrosis virus in India.

 When that was completed in 1978 he then traveled to work for the Brazilian government on fungal controls of pasture spittlebugs.
 That lasted until 1981.

 In 1980 Roberts founded the Insect Pathology Resources Center at Cornell University.
 Roberts then went back to work for Boyce when the IPRC became part of Boyce.

 Roberts collected fungal pathogens of Nilaparvata lugens in Sri Lanka in 1984.

-Roberts has been a longtime frequent collaborator of Raymond J. St. Leger, who was also chosen to give the Society for Invertebrate Pathology's Founders' Lecture in his honor in 2009.
+Roberts was a frequent collaborator of Raymond J. St. Leger, who was also chosen to give the Society for Invertebrate Pathology's Founders' Lecture in his honor in 2009.